Alebozz/Master_thesis_project/README.md

 # Master_thesis_project
 Thanks in advance to everyone that participates in this project for my master thesis.
+In order to participate in the survey, having python installed on your personal computer is required!
+Instructions on how to create a virtual environment to run the survey will be presented later.

 This project aims at collecting data about choices of features for a Both Hands vs. Both Feet motor imagery classification.
 In particular, by inspecting images reporting ERD/ERS spectrograms (computed using Welch's method), ERD/ERS topoplots over time and Fisher's scores features maps calculated starting from the signal PSD, the goal is to select the features ( frequency-channel pairs) that you consider the most valuable and discriminative in order to train a classifier for that specific subject.